Wednesday, January 23, 2013

 Method

-Simmer lotus root with water till soft.
+Simmer lotus root with water to soften.

 Add the rest of the ingredients except tofu and leeks.

-Stir again and just after 2-3 mins, remove from heat.
+Just after 2-3 mins, remove from heat.

-Garnish with spring onions before serving.
+Garnish with spring onion before serving.

 1. lotus root is one of my favorite soup